Guan-Erjia/slate-vue3/README.md

 const useSelection: () => ComputedRef<boolean>
 ```

-Get the current editor selection from the React context.
+Get the current editor selection from the context.

 # Packages